It’s no secret that good quality shoes, in many cases, can be expensive – regardless of whether they’re running shoes, casual shoes or golf shoes.

 The best golf shoes for walking and running are ones made from synthetics, not leather.
 Synthetic or cotton materials are far more comfortable to wear and offer a lot more comfort when walking or running long distances.
 Leather shoes may start to cause discomfort on long walks or runs.

 I own a leather pair of golf shoes and while they give me fantastic traction out on the course, regardless of whether it’s slippery or dry, my feet do tend to get sore after a standard four-hour, 18-hole round.

 In comparison, when I’ve played in summer wearing my runners, I’ve certainly noticed my feet are less achy when walking off the last green (however, I get less grip as the absence of spikes impacts turf interaction).

 So, if you’re looking for a golf shoe that can also be used for walking or running, you definitely want a pair that are made from synthetics and have plenty of padding in the soles (which, of course, need to be spikeless).

-Best golf shoes for walking and running in 2022
+Best golf shoes for walking and running

 With all this in mind, I’ve been able to narrow down the list of golf shoes suitable for walking and running to nine options.